garageScript/databases/public/lessons/elastic.md

   .then(r => r.json())
   .then(console.log)
 ```
-This command sends request to Elasticsearch to save the data with index name of `@username-diary`.
+This fetch request sends a command to save data into an Elasticsearch database index named @username-diary.
 If you want to save with different index name, you can just change the index name in the path to another one.
 For more information, refer Elasticsearch's offical documentation [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html).